Wisdom Teeth Removal

 Wisdom Teeth Removal in Omaha, NE

-The extraction of wisdom teeth is categorized as oral surgery and can be performed by either a dentist or an oral surgeon.
-The procedure can be carried out in either a dental office or surgical clinic.
+The extraction of wisdom teeth is categorized as oral surgery and can be performed in-house.
 General anesthetic is necessary for wisdom teeth removal, particularly if multiple teeth are being extracted simultaneously.

 How do I know if my wisdom teeth need removed?